mliebelt/PgnViewerJS-WP/README.md

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation
      of PGN was expanded by the "D" at the end of a move, that stands for the diagram.

-     [pgne]1. e4 ...[/pgne]

-Allows to edit and view a game.
-At the end, you may use the PGN button to display the notation,
-     that then may be copied again in the WordPress post entry.

 ### Configuration ###